An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Proposed Method

-OT-MM is one important building-block of our framework.
-Given a class $c \in \mathcal{C}$ of an old or a new task, we aim to use the mature theoretical body of OT to develop the online OT-MM for data in this class in the sense that the centroids and covariance matrices of the mixture model are incrementally updated according to incoming data streams.
+This is the key module of our framework.
+Given a class $c$, we aim to exploit the mature theoretical body of OT to develop the online algorithm, where the centroids and covariance matrices of the corresponding mixture model are incrementally updated according to incoming data streams.